 The Boston Housing Authority violated federal and local requirements by allowing residents to live in unsafe units, according to a report released Thursday.

-The inspector general of the U.S. Department of Housing and Urban Development inspected apartments and the buildings in which they were located, as well as audited several years of BHA records.
+The inspector general of the U.S. Department of Housing and Urban Development inspected apartments and the buildings in which they were located in 2023, as well as audited BHA records from 2019-2023.
 They found the authority did not consistently perform the required inspections of its properties or correct problems in a timely manner.

 Inspectors randomly selected 36 units for their audit, and found 86% of them had deficiencies that needed to be addressed.
 Some of those problems were considered potentially life-threatening, like non-working fire alarms and blocked exits.
 Other issues identified included damaged windows and mice infestations.